binodrajpandey/bashexamples/README.md

 # bash basics

-Please visit wiki to grow your knowledge on bash commands.
+Please visit wiki of this repository to grow your knowledge on bash commands.